National Association of Attorneys General

 What is the National Association of Attorneys General (NAAG)?

-NAAG coordinates state-federal working groups on topics of mutual concern; plans and executes a continuing legal education (CLE) program for state lawyers, including more than 30 seminars, conferences, summits, emerging issue forums, and special events yearly, with attendance in the thousands.
-NAAG also publishes written reports, monographs, and more than a dozen newsletters on a wide range of substantive topics.
-These newsletters are available to the public by subscription.
+NAAG coordinates state-federal working groups on topics of mutual concern.
+It plans and executes a continuing legal education (CLE) program for state lawyers, including over 100 trainings, conferences, summits, emerging issue forums, and special events yearly, with attendance in the thousands.
+NAAG also publishes written reports, monographs, and numerous newsletters on a wide range of substantive topics.
+These newsletters are available free to the public by subscription.
 The Association also serves as liaison to the federal government in a variety of areas, including environment, consumer protection, criminal law, and appellate advocacy.